-Josh Goyne is a young man on a mission: to raise money for stroke awareness, rehabilitation and treatment.
+Josh Goyne claimed he was a young man on a mission: to raise money for stroke awareness, rehabilitation and treatment.
 Goyne promotes himself as ‘the gay cowboy’.

-He started his Stroke Support Awareness Australia charity and fundraising bicycle rides at the age of just 16 in a bid to help others affected by the debilitating condition.
+He started his Stroke Support Awareness Australia charity and fundraising bicycle rides at the age of just 16.
+He claimed the charity would help others affected by the debilitating condition.

 “I started it in honour of my late grandfather Barry (pictured below).
-After suffering his fifth stroke, he was paralysed from the chest down,” Josh said.
+After suffering his fifth stroke, he was paralysed from the chest down.”

 “He needed 24/7 around-the-clock care, putting strain on our close family and friends.
 Sadly, he passed away shortly after his sixth stroke.